About

 Background

-I am a Robotics Engineer at Wayve, working on a machine learning approach to autonomous vehicles.
-I'm specifically focused on sensor fusion, and how we can use multiple sensing modalities (cameras, gps, radar, etc.) to accurately estimate a robot's state (as well as dynamic objects in its environment) and plan its future actions.
+From 2021 to 2023 I was a Robotics Engineer at Wayve, working on a machine learning approach to autonomous vehicles.
+I focused on sensor fusion, and how to use multiple sensing modalities (cameras, gps, radar, etc.) to accurately estimate a robot's state (as well as dynamic objects in its environment) and plan its future actions.

 In September 2021 I defended my Ph.D. thesis titled Co-Design of Bodies and Strategies in the Center for Robotics and Biosystems at Northwestern University, advised by Todd D. Murphey.
 I was part of the Interactive and Emergent Autonomy Lab, where my research focused on computational methods in data-driven control, information theory in physical systems, and embodied intelligence.